maubanel/GMS2-Helper-Packages/screen-shake/README.md

 ##### `Step 4.`\|`PCKGS`|:small_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 You can override the defaults by passing parameters to the function.

-In this case we have shake that will happen 20 times, with a radius of 20 pixels a length of 1 second and an angle different of up to 2°.
+`screen_shake(cheap, shake_amount, shake_rot_amount, shake_length, octave, harmonic, smooth, seed)`

+There are two techniques, one which is very efficient.

 ![camera shake in game](images/customParams.png)